Skip to content

 “We don’t like that, we yell at people.
 There’s been fights multiple times because of it,” he said of the spectators’ behavior.
 “In every other state, we do the same [stuff].
 But these guys in Philly … we call them crash outs.”

-He said they moved to multiple locations through the night in their cars, and that he was surprised by the limited police response at each location.
+He said that they moved to multiple locations through the night in their cars, and that he was surprised by the limited police response at each location.

 “As soon as they said City Hall, I knew all hell was going to break loose,” he said.

-Another man, who described himself as an independent journalist who films the meet-ups, said drivers “want somewhere to do this legally with no repercussions.”
+Another man, who described himself as an independent journalist who films the meetups, said drivers “want somewhere to do this legally with no repercussions.”
 The man, who asked not to be identified to discuss events that are illegal, said many racing tracks have restrictions or are shutting down, making it “hard to find a place to keep this off the streets.”

 Law enforcement wasn’t sympathetic, and said they were reviewing camera footage and social media posts to identify the people involved.